Three sections appear on this page:

 Television Series Pitch; Preview reel completed 1999; not developed. ![]() NIGHTWORK demo reel credits Whitley Strieber ...
 Host |

-Project: Communion was proposed sometime before1996 as a documentary
+Project: Communion was proposed by Jim O'Connell sometime before 1996 as a documentary

 series that would have followed Whitley Strieber and the producer